 But it is highly unlikely that promised high returns from these schemes will eventuate.

 The ACCC has received numerous complaints about sports arbitrage schemes.
 Consumers who participate in these schemes usually complain that the promised returns are false.

 These schemes often take the form of a 'syndicate' into which you are asked to pay money, the betting then being conducted by the company on behalf of the group.
 Alternatively, the company might offer to sell you computer software that promises to identify arbitrage opportunities.
 In both cases, arbitrage schemes typically involve a large, up-front payment and may involve ongoing fees.

 These schemes are typically promoted by 'cold calling'—unexpected or unsolicited phone calls that offer a chance to participate in an arbitrage scheme.

 Operators will persuade you to join by claiming that the arbitrage scheme employs similar techniques used by large financial institutions or the secret techniques of professional traders.
 To appear legitimate, arbitrage schemes often distribute glossy brochures and marketing material, with graphs or diagrams depicting an unrealistic rate of return.

 Some sports arbitrage schemes are entirely fraudulent.
 The company will simply disappear after collecting your fees.
 Some schemes do provide a betting system; however, the returns may be far lower than promised.
 In some instances it can take participants years simply to recoup the cost of their initial joining fee.

-You can report the matter to the ACCC Infocentre on 1300 302 502 or report a scam through the SCAMwatch website.
+You can report a scam through the SCAMwatch website.